stripe/vscode-stripe/README.md

    - Start a task `npm: watch` to compile the code
    - Run the extension in a new VS Code window

+## Telemetry

+The Stripe VS Code Extension collects basic telemetry in order to improve this extension's experience.
+If you'd like to opt out we respect the [global telemetry setting in VS Code](https://code.visualstudio.com/docs/getstarted/telemetry), so we won't collect any data unless this setting is turned on.

 ## License

 See [LICENSE.md](LICENSE.md)